Dodgers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - The Dodgers have played as the favorite in nine of their past 10 games and won six of those contests.

-- The Dodgers have won three of their last four games against the spread.
-In three straight games, Los Angeles and its opponent have finished above the over/under, with the average total established by oddsmakers in that stretch being 11.2 runs.
+- The Dodgers have three wins against the spread in their last five chances.
+Los Angeles and its opponent have finished above the over/under in four straight games, with the average total set by bookmakers during that span being 10.6.

 Dodgers Betting Records & Stats

-- The Dodgers have a 40-28 record in games they were listed as the moneyline favorite (winning 58.8% of those games).
+- The Dodgers have put together a 40-29 record in games they were listed as the moneyline favorite (winning 58% of those games).

-- Los Angeles has gone 7-3 (winning 70% of its games) when playing as moneyline favorites of -250 or shorter.
+- Los Angeles has gone 9-7 when it has played as moneyline favorites with odds of -210 or shorter (56.2% winning percentage).

-- The Dodgers have a 71.4% chance to win this matchup based on the moneyline's implied probability.
+- The Dodgers have an implied moneyline win probability of 67.7% in this game.

-- In the 81 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 45 times (45-31-5).
+- Los Angeles has played in 82 games with set over/under, and have combined with opponents to go over the total 46 times (46-31-5).

+- The Dodgers have a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!